tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 range of numbers that can be represented is relatively small.
 The floating-point number was invented to work around this limitation.

-Floating-point numbers basically allow the decimal (radix) point to to float.
+Floating-point numbers basically allow the decimal (radix) point to float.
 This means that numbers of differing orders of magnitude can be expressed using the same units.
 It is very much similar to scientific notation where the distance to the moon can be expressed as :math:`3.844 * 10^8` and the size of a typical